w3f/polkadot-wiki/docs/learn/learn-staking.md

 There are two different accounts that can be used to securely manage your funds while staking.

 - **Stash:** This account holds funds bonded for staking, but delegates some functions to a controller account.
-As a result, you may actively participate to staking with a stash private key kept in a cold wallet like ledger, meaning it stays offline all the time.
+As a result, you may actively participate in staking with a stash private key kept in a cold wallet like Ledger, meaning it stays offline all the time.
 Stash account keys are used to sign staking actions such as bonding additional funds.

-- **Controller:** This account acts on behalf of the stash account, signalling decisions about nominating and validating.
+- **Controller:** This account acts on behalf of the stash account, signaling decisions about nominating and validating.
 It can set preferences like commission (for validators) and the staking rewards payout account.
 The earned rewards can be bonded (locked) immediately for staking on your stash account, which would effectively compound the rewards you receive over time.
-You could also choose to have them deposited to your controller account or a different account as free (transferable) balance.
+You could also choose to have them deposited to your controller account or a different account as a free (transferable) balance.
   If you are a validator, it can also be used to set your [session keys](learn-keys.md#session-keys).
 Controller accounts only need sufficient funds to pay for the transaction fees.

 :::warning

-Never leave high balance on a controller account which are usually "hot" as their private key is stored on the device (PC, phone) and it is always exposed to the internet for potential hacks and scams.
+Never leave a high balance on a controller account which are usually "hot" as their private key is stored on the device (PC, phone) and it is always exposed to the internet for potential hacks and scams.
 It is good practice to deposit rewards on the stash account or to send them to another account on a cold wallet.